eurostat/happyGISCO/README.md

 **About**

 This project implements a `Python` interface to [GISCO](http://ec.europa.eu/eurostat/web/gisco) web-services, *e.g.* geocoding, routing and NUTS identification.
-This material accompanies the articles referenced below and illustrates the idea of data as a service.
+This material accompanies the articles referenced below and illustrates the idea of **_Eurostat_ data as a service**.

 <table align="center">
     <tr> <td align="left"><i>documentation</i></td> <td align="left">available at: http://happygisco.readthedocs.io</td> </tr>